QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     The [comparison table](https://www.nitrokey.com/#comparison) shows the features and how the Nitrokeys compare.
 The **Nitrokey 3** listed there will have a combined feature set.

+    Nitrokeys can be configured using the [Nitrokey app](https://www.nitrokey.com/download).

     For the models which support HOTP and TOTP, there are 3 slots for HOTP and 15 for TOTP.
 Nitrokeys which can act as a password manager can store 16 different credentials and encrypt them using the same password as the OpenPGP interface.

     The Nitrokey Pro 2, Nitrokey Storage 2, and the upcoming Nitrokey 3 supports system integrity verification for laptops with the [Coreboot](https://www.coreboot.org/) + [Heads](https://osresearch.net/) firmware.
 Purism's [Librem Key](https://puri.sm/products/librem-key/) is a rebranded NitroKey Pro 2 with similar firmware and can also be used for the same purposes.